OULibraries/galileo-architecture/docs/item-import.md

 ## Example: Importing a book

 Here's our general plan for how importing a book should work.
-Curently ignoring the existinece of glacier, and the desire to changelog the bags.
+Curently ignoring the existence of glacier, and the desire to changelog the bags.

 1. DigLab scans a book to produce a set of tiffs and notes page-level descriptive metadata